 4. You take yourself too seriously. ugh, god another manager with a fragile ego.
 This is miserable.
 You cannot coach them, you cannot tease them, you cannot do anything except say yes sir.
 If you are not letting a little self-deprecating humor fly on a regular basis, you take yourself too seriously.
 Boring…

 6. You are a robot.
 Many managers come from the philosophy of familiarity breeds contempt and therefor keep their life private, show zero emotion and never show weakness.
 This is a Sun Tzu Art of War approach to management.
 God stop it.
-That book is about how you beat your enemies not your friends although it works equally well for both and in the end you will have no lack of enemies and no friends to defend against all the barbarians at your gate.
+That book is about how you beat your enemies not your friends.
+It works equally well for both however, and in the end, you will have no lack of enemies and no friends to help defend against all the barbarians at your gate.
 Show empathy, compassion, show your human side.
 You have weaknesses, fears, hopes and dreams, let your team know.
-Human’s are comforting and people know they will have their best interest at heart, robots with ruthlessly cut them at a moments notice.
+Human’s are comforting and people know a human will have their best interest at heart.
+Robots will ruthlessly cut them at a moments notice.

 7. You have no interest in your team members lives.
 Another common fault is managers who think discussions about kids, hobbies, and life are just a waste of time.
 You know the type, they just want to get down to business and stop chit chatting… Sigh, this simply crushes me to hear.
-As I said above, we spend more time with our teams than we do our kids making them as important to our happiness and success as our families.
-I want to know how you met your partner and your eldest is a soccer star and your youngest has autism and you have a fear of heights.
+As I said above, we spend more time with our teams than we do our kids, making team members as important to our happiness and success as our families.
+I want to know how you met your partner, and your eldest is a soccer star, and your youngest has autism, and you have a fear of heights.
 I want to hear about your remodel, your backed up toilet, your broken down car.
 These are all conversations where we are going to bond and form a basis of relatedness.
 This is how we build a foundation of trust and without trust we are going to fail.

 9. You are emotionally inconsistent.
 You are the leader.
 In the halls the leader NEVER has a down day, ever.
 You have to be the energizer bunny exuding life in the halls to everyone you encounter.
 Even if it is a bad day you have to bring energy to your work.
 Its about being irrepressible, passionate, driven.
 No one wants to follow Eeyore they want to follow Yukon Cornelius!

 10. You have no vision.
 So many managers lack vision.
 No vision for the team, no vision for peoples careers, no vision for themselves.
-I wrote a post on how to tell if someone kicks ass where I list qualities to look for that demonstrate leadership and vision and people with follow a person with vision
+I wrote a post on How to Tell If Someone Kicks Ass where I list qualities that demonstrate leadership and vision.
+People with follow a person with vision:

 - a person with an opinion

-- a person who has backing for their opinion
+- a person who has data backing their opinion

-- a person who can communicate that opiion and backing in a way that everyone can hear it and understand
+- a person who communicates that opinion so that everyone can understand

 11. You have no respect for work / life balance.
 Another manager I once had sent out a great article about work life balance and then the next day, literally the next day, had me working on vacation.
 Seriously, this was so important I had to work on vacation?
-Not one day but two.
-If your team is in such dire straights you must have people work on vacation to keep it from falling apart then you are in trouble and you better go back and examine if you are the manager you think you are… Above all else respect work / life balance without it every employee will quit over time.
-That is not to say we don’t all put in long hours its just to say people have an outside life, don’t chastise them for it or ask they prioritize work more.
+Not one day, but two.
+If your team is in such dire straights you must have people work on vacation to keep it from falling apart then you are in trouble and you better examine if you are the manager you think you are… Above all else, respect work / life balance without it, every employee will quit over time.
+That is not to say we don’t all put in long hours, its just to say people have an outside life, don’t chastise them for it.
 The old saying goes, no one dies saying I wish I had worked more.

-Sadly, they people who most needed this article stopped reading in the first paragraph.
+Sadly, the people who most needed this article stopped reading in the first paragraph.
 Don’t be that manager!
-Ruthlessly evaluate your behavior in these area everyday.
+Ruthlessly evaluate your behavior in these areas everyday.
 Call yourself on even the smallest infraction and find a way to improve.
 Greatness was only achieved through dedication and practice and that includes becoming a great manager.